aboss123/libtermcolor/doc/use.md

 # Usage

 Use the following character (sequences) and _only_ them within a left and right bracket to construct valid colors.
+The color buffer given to `tcol_color_parse` should _not_ have brackets, however.
+This is only for the format-to-stream functions.

 ### Foreground Colors